 Where to eat in Rome

 Food is an important part of Italian life.
-During your 4 days in Rome, you won’t struggle to eat well.
+During your 4 days in Rome, you won’t struggle to eat well if you love pizza and pasta.

 The only downside is you’ll overpay a little… but this is the case in most iconic cities, and it’s definitely worth it.
 Try to avoid the restaurants where waiters recommend their menu at the door – instead, seek out a Roman trattoria or an osteria, authentic family restaurants where simple Italian cuisine is served at fair prices.
 Feeling very hungry?
 You can eat an extensive amount of food in a ristorante.